When and How to Harvest Pumpkins at Home

 What Should I Grow Indoors

-There are so many gardening opportunities this season, there is really no right or wrong way to begin.
-Even if you don’t grow pumpkins on your own, we hope you enjoy pumpkin season and at least spend time in a pumpkin patch, drinking hot apple cider and laying in the leaves.
-The next time you stop at the store, maybe pick up the ingredients for a festive Cilantro Pesto with Pumpkin Gnocchi or Roasted Pumpkin and Lentil Soup with Dill or Parsley
+There are so many gardening opportunities this season, and there's really no right or wrong way to begin.
+Even if you don’t grow pumpkins yourself, we hope you enjoy pumpkin season—whether that means visiting a pumpkin patch, drinking hot apple cider, or laying in the leaves.
+Next time you're at the store, why not pick up the ingredients for a festive Cilantro Pesto with Pumpkin Gnocchi or Roasted Pumpkin and Lentil Soup with Dill or Parsley?

 Happy Harvest!